waltergallegog/SEcubeWallet/another-page.md

 ![](https://raw.githubusercontent.com/duverleygrajales/SEcubeWallet/gh-pages/assets/images/duver.png)

 >Born in Colombia in 1991, I studied electronic engineering at the  University of Antioquia.
 I moved to Italy to pursuit a master degree in Embedded Systems at Politecnico di Torino.
 I have in the following research groups Squadra Corse and Team H2Polito.
-In this moment work for the Beond Azienda in I3P.
+In this moment work for Beond Srl in I3P.

 [duverleygrajales](https://github.com/duverleygrajales)